robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/assignment_1/README.md

 * __Random Position Generator__: generates random positions

 Navigation and Random Position Generator are services because they are thought to operate in a syncronous mode; they will generate a new position and move the robot to the generated position only when it is specifically requested from the code.
-While, User Command is meant to be a node because it has to behave in an asyncronous mode: it must send a command randomly.
+While, User Command is meant to be a node because it has to behave in an asyncronous mode (it must send a command randomly).

 * __usr_cmd.cpp__
 * __rand_position.cpp__